rahafog/Kasm/README.md

 - **Storage**: 50GB(SSD)

 ###### 2.connect to the Azure VM by SSH public key
--*1- ssh-keygen* in your terminal
+- ssh-keygen *in your terminal*
--*2- store the public key to your Azure vm *
+- store your public key to Azure vm

 ###### 3.Use **Install.sh** Bash file to install the Kasm on the VM
 [Kasm installation ](https://github.com/rahafog/Kasm/blob/main/Install.sh)

-###### 4.open the Kasm UI into the local browser by typing the Public-IP of your Azure VM
+###### 4.open the Kasm UI in your local browser by using the Public-IP of your Azure VM

 ###### 5.Enter the Credintials provided by Kasm